wizcamp/wizcamp-realms-demo/session-guide-generation-prompt.md

 ### Structure and Format
 - Follow SESSION-01.md structure: Table of Contents, step-by-step sections, "Bonus Challenge"
 - Use student-friendly name as primary title, technical concept as subtitle
-- Table of Contents: Include all sections with anchor links EXCEPT "Access Your Codespace"
+- Table of Contents: Include all sections with anchor links EXCEPT "Accessing Your Codespace"
 - Essential Terms table with consistent definitions and session-specific "Why it matters"
 - "Ask the AI" section with 5-7 high-impact questions